SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/Workflows.md

 ### A. Add a New Node Type

-This is the most flexible way to extend the system and has been streamlined by the `ExecutionContext` architecture.
+This is the most flexible way to extend the system.

 1. **Define the Node Configuration:** Decide on the JSON parameters your node will need in the workflow file.